Football at the 2020 Summer Olympics

-The association football tournament at the 2020 Summer Olympics was held from 21 July to 7 August 2021 in Japan.
+The football tournament at the 2020 Summer Olympics was held from 21 July to 7 August 2021 in Japan.

 In addition to the Olympic host city of Tokyo, matches were also played in Kashima, Saitama, Sapporo, Rifu and Yokohama.

+Two events were contested: a men's and women's competitions.
 Associations affiliated with FIFA may send teams to participate in the tournament.
 There were no age restrictions on women's teams, while men's teams were restricted to under-24 players (born on or after 1 January 1997) with a maximum of three overage players allowed.
 The men's tournament is typically restricted to under-23 players, though following the postponement of the Olympics by a year, FIFA decided to maintain the restriction of players born on or after 1 January 1997.
 In June 2020, FIFA approved the use of the video assistant referee (VAR) system at the Olympics.
 Teams were restricted to 18 athletes, however due to the COVID-19 pandemic, rosters were allowed to consist of up to 22 athletes.

-Brazil was the men's defending champions.
+Brazil were the men's defending champions.
 Germany won the previous women's tournament, but failed to qualify after losing to Sweden in the quarter-finals of the 2019 FIFA Women's World Cup.